oravus/object-rel-nav/Readme.md

 ```

-To use ObjectReact or TANGO controller (or your own config), run as:
+To use ObjectReact or TANGO controller (`tango.yaml`, or your own config), run as:

 ```
 python main.py -c configs/object_react.yaml
 ```

 Check the output dir `./out/` for `output.log` and visualizations.
+The above config uses ground truth perception for a quick start, set `goal_source='topological'` and `edge_weight_str='e3d_max'` to use inferred perception.

 ### Creating RoboHop's Topological Graph
 To create a topological graph given a folder of RGB images, please see/run this example script: